 Even though this is a walker, crawling babies will still love to load up the storage area and play with the beads, gears, and car on the handle bar on this fun toy from Hape.
 Early walkers, older babies and toddlers can push the sturdy walker around the room – just make sure all stairs have gates to keep them safe while they explore!
 You can find it at Target and a similar version with blocks on Amazon.

 Hape Pound and Tap Bench with Slide Out Xylophone

 What could be better than a toy that involves banging things with a hammer and making music as a byproduct?
 The 770 people who gave this toy a 5 star review would probably say “nothing”.
 Falling balls roll down the xylophone to make a fun sound, and even the tiniest babies can appreciate the fun of smashing things with the little wooden hammer.
 This one’s a winner.
-Get it at Walmart.
+Get it at Walmart or Amazon.

 HABA Magical Clutching Toy

 Honestly, this whole list could have been made up of toys created by HABA.
 This colorful clutching toy is fun to squeeze and pull, easy to grab onto, and fun to rattle, drop and throw (hey – babies have to get their kicks where they can).
 Get it on the Haba site or on Amazon.